-To simulate the Rayleigh DFC, we generate the fading coefficients using the modified Clarke method [36].
-Simulation results in terms of SDR are shown in Fig. 3 for memoryless Gaussian sources.
-More results can be found in [2], [34].
-Comparing the performance of the system for the two channels, we observe that for lower rates (codeword lengths n = 1 and 2 for the memoryless Gaussian source), there is a good conformity between the results for the two channel models.
-This agreement in SDR performance can be heuristically explained by noting that for low rates (n = 1 and 2), the SQ output sent to the channel input is nearly i.i.d. uniform.
-But the NBNDC-QB and DFC channels were matched by minimizing the divergence rate between their noise processes.
-Hence, when both channels are driven by the same capacityachieving input (which is i.i.d. uniform as both channels are symmetric), they will then have a similar probability of error performance in addition to nearly identical capacities.
+This agreement in SDR performance can be heuristically explained by noting that, for low rates (n = 1 and 2), the SQ output sent to the channel input is nearly i.i.d. uniform.
+However, the NBNDC-QB and DFC channels were matched by minimizing the divergence rate between their noise processes.
+Hence, when both channels are driven by the same capacity-achieving input (which is i.i.d. uniform as both channels are symmetric), they will then have a similar probability of error performance in addition to nearly identical capacities.
 The same agreement in SDR performance is also observed for memoryless Laplacian and Gauss-Markov sources for n = 1.
-We finally note that for $n \ge 3$, some disagreement in SDR performance is observed [34] between the two systems (in this case the SQ output is not i.i.d. uniform).
-Note that the degradation is not unexpected since for higher rates the source input distribution becomes less uniform, and therefore the matched NBNDC-OB model becomes less successful in imitating the error performance of the DFC.
+We finally note that, for $n \geq 3$, some disagreement in SDR performance is observed [34] between the two systems.
+(In this case, the SQ output is not i.i.d. uniform).
+Note that the degradation is expected since, for higher rates, the source input distribution becomes less uniform; therefore, the matched NBNDC-QB model becomes less successful in imitating the error performance of the DFC.

-B. COVQ system
+B. COVQ System

 We next train a COVQ for an NBNDC-QB whose parameters are obtained by the procedure given in Section II-C to match a given Rayleigh DFC.
-The resulting channel optimized quantizer's performance is then tested over the DFC (here again there is a mismatch in the COVQ system used over the DFC as it is designed for the modeling NBNDC-QB).
-Training and simulation results in terms of SDR are shown in Fig. 4 for memoryless Gaussian sources: we observe that there is a good conformity between the results for the two channel models, in case the NBNDC-QB is used for training and the DFC for testing.
+The resulting performance of the channeloptimized quantizer is then tested over the DFC.
+(Here again, there is a mismatch in the COVQ system used over the DFC as it is designed for the modeling NBNDC-QB.)
+Training and simulation results in terms of the SDR are shown in Fig. 4 for memoryless Gaussian sources: We observe that there is a good conformity between the results for the two channel models, i.e., in the case that the NBNDC-QB is used for training and the DFC is used for testing.
 However, for higher rates, some degradation between the simulation and training results is observed.
 The same observation applies for memoryless Laplacian and correlated Gauss-Markov sources [1], [34].